djmitche/food.v.igoro.us/_recipes/pie-crust.md

 title: Pie Crust

 ---
 This is the recipe for pie crust that I always follow.
 For a slightly different take, see Amber's [|rhubarb pie recipe](rhubarb-pie.html).
-This one is straight from the source: [Irma S. Rombauer's Joy of Cooking](irma-s--rombauer-s-joy-of-cook.html).
+This one is straight from the source: Irma S. Rombauer's Joy of Cooking].
 It makes two 9" crusts.

 # Ingredients